codeplaysoftware/standards-proposals/affinity/cpp-20/dXXX1r0.md

 Frequently, data are initialized at the beginning of the program by the initial thread and are used by multiple threads.
 While some OSes automatically migrate threads or data for better affinity, migration may have high overhead.
 In an optimal case, the OS may automatically detect which thread access which data most frequently, or it may replicate data which are read by multiple threads, or migrate data which are modified and used by threads residing on remote locality groups.
 However, the OS often does a reasonable job, if the machine is not overloaded, if the application carefully uses first-touch allocation, and if the program does not change its behavior with respect to locality.

-Consider a code example *(Listing 1)* that uses the C\+\+17 parallel STL algorithm `for_each` to modify the entries of a `std::vector` `data`.
+Consider a code example *(Listing 1)* that uses the C\+\+17 parallel STL algorithm `for_each` to modify the entries of an `std::vector` `data`.
 The example applies a loop body in a lambda to each entry of the `std::vector` `data`, using an execution policy that distributes work in parallel across multiple CPU cores.
 We might expect this to be fast, but since `std::vector` containers are initialized automatically and automatically allocated on the master thread's memory, we find that it is actually quite slow even when we have more than one thread.

 ```cpp
 // NUMA executor representing N NUMA regions.